 Security and Privacy Concerns

 RFID could be used for other purposes in the future.
 One old idea is that RFID could be used for shopping.
 You’d go to a grocery store and place all the items you want in your cart.
 Each item would have an RFID chip in it.
-When you’re done shopping, you’d simply walk out of the store and an RFID reader near the exit would automatically read all the RFID tags to determine what you’re buying.
+When you’re done shopping, you’d simply walk out of the store, and an RFID reader near the exit would automatically read all the RFID tags to determine what you’re buying.
 You’d be billed for those products without any scanning required.
-We seem a long way from that future, but it’s the type of thing RFID could do.